Home security system costs — how much to budget to keep your home protected

 Keeping your home’s inhabitants safe and its contents secure comes with a price tag.
 Home security system costs have to cover elements such as alarms, cameras and sensors, as well as any wiring necessary and, if you opt for them, smart features.

-There are a wide range of home security systems to pick from, and what you can expect to pay ranges from the more modest costs for DIY-install options to the larger investment needed for a sophisticated, professionally installed pick that also brings ongoing costs.
+There are a wide range of home security systems to pick from, and what you can expect to pay ranges from the more modest costs for DIY-install options to the larger investment needed for a sophisticated, professionally installed alarm that also brings ongoing costs.

 Home security system costs